VelaOBA/VelaSMS/README.md

     <uses-permission android:name="android.permission.RECEIVE_SMS"/>
 ```

-> Note: You are responsible for requesting all the permissoins and making sure that your app has all the permissions granted before using the VelaSMS sdk.
+> Note: You are responsible for requesting all the permissions and making sure that your app has all the permissions granted before using the VelaSMS sdk.
 > See the sample app in the repository.

 #### Initialize
-For this step, you will need to set your `SMS Sort Code`, `Shared Service Code` and `encryption key` In your Application onCreate() method, initialize the SDK as shown below:
+For this step, you will need to set your `SMS Sort Code`, `Shared Service Code` and `encryption key` In your Application `onCreate()` method, initialize the SDK as shown below:

 ```